 The final row shows Tick Charts for all four markets.
 Tick charts measure the bid-ask spread over time, plotting it graphically.
 This can help us identify which direction either the bid or ask side of the order book is trending towards.

-To learn more about Cryptowatch Desktop, check out these Guides:
+To learn more about Cryptowatch Desktop, check out this Guide:

 Crypto arbitrage, like most online trading, can be automated with trading software.
 Using a trading bot to perform crypto arbitrage decreases the amount of time each trade takes, and increases the amount of trades that occur overall (bots can run 24/7, but you need sleep to live).